 - Chromated copper arsenate is extremely toxic by inhalation and ingestion, and highly toxic by skin contact.
 It is a known human carcinogen and teratogen.
 Skin contact can cause skin irritation and allergies, skin thickening and loss of skin pigmentation, ulceration, and skin cancer.
 Inhalation can cause respiratory irritation, and skin, lung and liver cancer.
 Inhalation or ingestion may cause digestive disturbances, liver damage, peripheral nervous system damage, and kidney and blood damage.
 Acute ingestion may be fatal.

-- Creosote has a tarry look, and is also used for outdoor wood.
+- Creosote (looks like tar) is also used for outdoor wood.
 It is a strong skin and respiratory irritant, and is a probable human carcinogen and teratogen.

 - Zinc and copper naphthenate are slight skin irritants; copper naphthenate is moderately toxic by ingestion.
 If suspended in solvents, the solvent would be the main hazard.